 The best way to treat a person who experiences involuntary urination with homeopathic medicines is to seek professional homeopathic care.
 A homeopath would individualize a natural remedy for the person based on the totality of their symptoms, not just their bladder symptoms.
 This individualized remedy would strengthen the person’s overall immune and defense system, not only potentially eliminating the symptom but curing the underlying disease.

-The following homeopathic medicines, many of which are included in EnurAid, can strengthen your bladder and alleviate some of the discomfort you are feeling.
+The following homeopathic medicines can strengthen your bladder and alleviate some of the discomfort you are feeling.

 Arnica (Leopard’s bane) is invaluable for involuntary urination after surgery.